 Today, Wartburg Castle is the second most visited attraction in Thüringen (after Weimar) and it is easy to see why.
 In addition to its links to the foundation of the Lutheranism movement, the castle was also an inspiration for the famous Neuschwanstein Castle (which the Disney Castle is based on) in Bavaria.
 Warburg Castle sits on top of a hill that is part of the Thuringian Forest (Thüringer Wald).

-Eisenach is well connected to public transport.
+Eisenach is easy to reach by public transport.
 You can get there by coach, train, or car.
 The castle has parking if you decide to go by car and there is a bus stop for local buses.
 If you are travelling long distance to get to Eisenach, Wartburg Castle is slightly outside of the city.
 You will still need to get the local bus or walk, which can be somewhat far.

 Wartburg Castle is open everyday from 0930 to 1630, although you can visit the grounds until 1800.
 It costs €12 for an adult to get in to the buildings, which includes the Palas, museum and Luther room.